-If you are still encountering issues after making these updates, there are typically three possibilities:
+If you are still encountering issues after verifying your settings and making any necessary, there are typically three possibilities:

 - Your security settings may be so high that they are preventing your email from leaving your device.
 One simple test for this is to temporarily turn off or disable your security settings (i.e., firewall, anti-virus) and attempt to send an email.